 Zia watched on intently.

-Stuck, Ekon whined, avoiding contact with either.
+Stuck, Ekon whined, avoiding eye contact with either.

 Zia transformed.
-“Oh no,” she said, cover her lips with her fingers.
+“Oh no,” she said, covering her lips with her fingers.
 Highly sensitive and easily rattled, she had been one of Ekon’s closest cousins through their childhood and his biggest supporter when the Alpha was bestowed on him.
 Clearly, she took his failure to heart.
 “Oh no, oh dear.
 Oooh no. Says he’s stuck.”
 She pulled her fingers from her lips, didn’t seem to know what to do with her hands for a moment, then put them to use picking up her tunic and draping it over her body.
 “Ooh no.” Covered, she clenched and unclenched her hands a few times.

 “Quit it, Zia.”
 Blaine stood over Ekon, hands on hips.
 “You can’t perform the ceremony.
 You can’t release the Alpha in wolf form.
 How do we undo this?
 What did the farmer say?
 He has to love a human?”